 If you live in an area where the winters are cold, you’ll need to winterize your solar pool heater.
 Winterization is the process of preparing your solar pool heater for the winter months.
 Winterization typically costs between $100 and $200.

-Costs of Maintenance and Repairs
+Maintenance and Repairs Cost

 Repairs and Replacement Costs

 Although solar pool heaters require menial maintenance, they can still sometimes break down or need repairs like other mechanical systems.
-The most common issue is that the solar panels can become damaged, which will reduce their efficiency.
+The most common issue is that the solar collectors can become damaged, which will reduce their efficiency.
 Solar panel replacement can be expensive, but it is still cheaper than replacing an entire gas or electric pool heater.

 Other Repair Costs